ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/aca4c194-3abf-46a9-9365-0c6db79e8103)
 <br />
 </p>
 Microsoft Azure is Microsoft’s cloud platform that lets you store and process data without physical hardware.
-You only pay for what you use,something similar to utility bills.
-Once you turn off the virtual machine or delete the resource group the stops.
+You only pay for what you use, something similar to utility bills.
+Once you turn off the virtual machine or delete the resource group the charges stops.
 Companies create resource group to organize resources, which must exist before creating a virtual machine.
 The image shows a Windows 10 2022 64-bit virtual machine in Azure.
 The public IP address was used to connect via Remote Desktop.
 After completing the task, I deleted the resource group, which removed all resources and helped save costs.

 <br />